ajithk444/Dynamic-Cards_Flutter/README.md

 # Dynamic Cards in flutter

-A Flutter project to create or remove Cards dynamically.
+A Flutter project to create or remove Cards dynamically

 # Screenshots